List of Nashville Sounds managers

 Manager Fran Riordan looks on as Melvin Mercedes slides into third base.

 The Nashville Sounds Minor League Baseball team has played in Nashville, Tennessee, since being established in 1978 as an expansion team of the Double-A Southern League.
-They moved up to Triple-A in 1985 as members of the American Association before joining the Pacific Coast League in 1998.
-With the restructuring of the minor leagues in 2021, they were placed in the Triple-A East, which became the International League in 2022.
+They moved up to Triple-A in 1985 as members of the American Association, joined the Pacific Coast League in 1998, and were placed in the Triple-A East in 2021 before it was renamed the International League in 2022.
 The team has been led by 29 managers throughout its history.
 Managers are responsible for team strategy and leadership on and off the field, including determining the batting order, arranging defensive positioning, and making tactical decisions regarding pitching changes, pinch-hitting, pinch-running, and defensive replacements.
 Rick Sweet has been the Sounds' manager since 2021.